Verification

 - Gradient for search – graded verification scores let evolution follow a gradient toward provable programs, not just binary pass/fail

-- Trust boundary – the proof kernel is the only component that IRIS cannot replace with evolved code (Lob’s theorem ceiling)
+- Trust boundary – the proof kernel is the only component that cannot be replaced by evolved code

-Theoremwith a BLAKE3 proof hash - Every theorem records: context, node, type, cost bound, and a cryptographic hash of the derivation chain
+- Every theorem records: context, node, type, cost bound, and a cryptographic hash (BLAKE3) of the derivation chain

 The rules form a sound fragment of System F with refinements, cost annotations, and structural recursion.